-There will be time to chat to your fellow scholars and the River Cottage team before being whisked back up the hill by our tractor and trailer (at 5pm), course notes in hand.
+There will be time to chat to your fellow scholars and the River Cottage team before heading back up to the car park, with course notes in hand.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.